scallop-lang/scallop-lang.github.io/md/lab1.md

 # Lab1 Instructions

 Let's get our hands dirty with a simple project!
-This lab will guide you through a few basic Scallop syntax and concepts, including negation, aggregation, recursion, and fixpoint.
-We will present the basics in this document, and there are more fun practices in the `/labs/lab1/scl` folder.
+This lab will guide you through a few basic Scallop syntax and concepts, including negation, aggregation, and recursion.

 ## Visual Question Answering (VQA)
 Visual question and answering is an important task in the learning field.
 Let's learn about how to perform VQA with Scallop with this simple image.